 It took a while for the stadium proprietors to respond, but by 1991 some small changes had been made to the footy food menus.
 By then, the VFL had gone national with teams in Sydney, Perth, Brisbane and Adelaide and had renamed itself the AFL.
 In Melbourne, though, many of the teams still played at their traditional home grounds including Windy Hill (Essendon), the Western Oval (Footscray) and Princes Park (Carlton).

 Reviewing the catering at Princes Park for The Age’s Epicure page in 1991, the “Coodabeen Champions” Academic Think Tank decided that, despite the changes, there was nothing “Nouvelle” about “Outer Cuisine”.
 Most of the offerings they sampled were traditional.
-There were chips, “moist, cooked al dente, sufficiently pliable to be draped over the rim of their colorful cardboard bucket”.
+There were chips, “moist, cooked al dente, sufficiently pliable to be draped over the rim of their colourful cardboard bucket”.
 There were hot dogs, and pies “marinated in a rich double tomato sauce”.

 But there were also “gourmet sausages” – bratwurst sausage with a green pickle toothpicked on top and surrounded by tomato sauce, mustard, English-style brown sauce, rings of boiled onion and “a mound of some exotic beany substance”.
 Also on offer were jam-filled donuts and frozen-in-the-middle spring rolls.
 It was all served in rather grim decor, described by the Coodabeens as “Soviet Brutalist” in style.
 They must have missed the Kentucky Fried store which was operating at Princes Park by then.